Carle rifle: Russian conquest of Central Asia

 According to the opinion of the minister of war Dmitry Milyutin, from the book by Fedorov, the Carle rifles were redistributed among the frontiers of the Russian Empire.
 Those included the military districts of Turkestan, West Siberia, East Siberia, Orenburg, and the Caucasus.

 Battle of Zerabulak.
 June, 1868.
 This battle was the first time that the Carle rifle was used in action.

 The Carle rifle was first used during the 1868 Bukhara campaign; the 1868 campaign was the final stage of the Russian conquest of Bukhara.
 The Carle rifle played an important role in the Battle of Zerabulak.
 Although greatly outnumbered on the battlefield, the Russian army had superior firepower.
 The rapid firing rifles gave the Russian infantry an advantage both when defending and when attacking.

 An episode from the Siege of Samarkand.
 June, 1868.
 The outnumbered Russian garrison was armed with Carle rifles.

 Parallel to the Battle of Zerabulak, Carle rifles were also used by the Russians during the Siege of Samarkand.
 The greatly outnumbered Russian garrison was equipped with the rapid firing rifles when they were defending against the massive besieging army.

 Even after the adoption of more advanced rifles such as the Krnka rifle and the Berdan rifle, some of the Turkestan battalions continued to use the Carle rifle.
 The Carle rifle would be used in the later campaigns.
 Including the Kuldzhin campaign of 1871, the Khivan campaign of 1873, the 1875-76 campaign against the Khanate of Kokand, the 1879 Battle of Goek Tepe, and the second Battle of Goek Tepe.

 Russo-Turkish War of 1877-1878

 A squad of Georgian soldiers in the Caucasian theatre of the Russo-Turkish War of 1877-78.
 The soldiers pose with Carle rifles.
 The Carle rifles can be identified by the distinctive bolt at the end of the breech.

 By the start of the war, most of the Russian army was armed with modern rifles - including Krnka and Berdan.
 Regardless, the Carle rifle was also used in the war.
 Despite the rifle's disadvantages, it was still a rapid firing breechloading rifle that could fire up to 10 rounds per minute.

 The Carle rifle was more prominent in the Caucasian theatre of the war.
 The soldiers of the Caucasian theatre of the Russo-Turkish War of 1877-78 were armed with the Carle rifle.
+It is estimated that around 151 000 Carle rifles were used in the war.